pragmalang/pragma/README.md

 * https://www.graalvm.org/reference-manual/native-image/Configuration/#assisted-configuration-of-native-image-builds
 * https://noelwelsh.com/posts/2020-02-06-serverless-scala-services.html

-> NOTE: Make sure everthing else other than this process is canceled.
+> NOTE: Make sure everything else other than this process is canceled.
 It needs all the memory it can get.

 ## Apache Bench benchmark
 Run the ammonite script in `test/benchmark`: